noInfoPath/noInfoPath-data/docs/noinfopath-data.md

 |queryBuilder|function|a reference to a function that compiles supplied NoFilters, NoSort, and NoPage objects into a query object compatible with the upstream provider.|

 ## noDbSchema
-he noDbSchema service provides access to the database configuration that defines how to configure the local IndexedDB data store.
+The noDbSchema service provides access to the database configuration that defines how to configure the local IndexedDB data store.

 ### Properties